 Next, there’s nothing in the IELTS scoring system which says you get a higher score for using more linking words.

-It’s more important to make sure you use linking words accurately.
+It’s more important to make sure you use linking words and phrases accurately.

 Using more linking words won’t get you band seven.
 However, using linking words incorrectly will get you band six.

 So, don’t use linking words just to use linking words.
 Use them because they fit your ideas.

 Don’t think, “I have to use nonetheless to get a high score!”
 You don’t.

 Next, let’s look at our second point: paragraphing.

 Many IELTS candidates use the same structure for everything they write.
 For example, for task two, most people write an introduction, two body paragraphs, and a conclusion.

 That might be fine.
 However, to get band 7 for C&C, you need to “present a clear central topic within each paragraph.”

 Those aren’t my words.
 That’s straight from the IELTS scoring scheme.